COSC-499-W2023/year-long-project-team-3/docs/weekly logs/personal/justin_schoenit_personal_log.md

 ### My Contributions this week

-- Fixed a big that didn't allow the user to navigate back to a submission box via in page buttons after clicking a video that had been submitted to the box
+- Fixed a bug that didn't allow the user to navigate back to a submission box via in page buttons after clicking a video that had been submitted to the box
 - Refactored email sending so that there is a template email instead of duplicating code
 - Email users when a video fails to upload